Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 Minor injuries, like muscle strain, if you overdid it at the gym, usually go away with a couple of days of rest and at-home care like heat, ice, and over-the-counter pain relievers.
-If your pain persists, contact the University Pain Medicine Center for diagnosis and treatment.
+If your pain persists, contact the University Pain and Spine Center for diagnosis and treatment.

 You should also make an appointment if your pain interferes with your mobility or ability to complete your everyday responsibilities.

-The team at the University Pain Medicine Center provides comprehensive exams to identify the cause of your lower back pain.
+The team at the University Pain and Spine Center provides comprehensive exams to identify the cause of your lower back pain.
 They begin by reviewing your symptoms, lifestyle, and medical history.